syncfusion-content/javascript-docs/js/api/ejRibbon.md

 #### Returns:
 {:#methods:returns:}

-of the given index tab in the ribbon control.
+Returns the given index tab in the ribbon control.

 Example